dmitrynovik/ng-code-challenge/README.md

 ## Explanations of decisions made
 The idea is that all product-related business logic is in the "service" layer.
 Therefore, the app component does not have the logic and merely wraps the service.
+The service layer contains necessary unit tests.

 ## Available scripts